Apostille & Authentication · Hague + Non-Hague

 Earliest return

-Non-Hague Authentication
+Non-Hague Auth.

-DOS + Embassy Legalization
+DOS + embassy

 For destinations outside the Hague Convention.
 We coordinate the U.S. Department of State authentication, then refer the embassy or consulate legalization step with prepared documentation.